net-lisias-kspu/ContractConfigurator/Contract-Type.md

                                       // contract.
 See CoherentContracts for
                                       // some possible values.
 Some values
                                       // used are: flags, test, rescue.

+        // Generic version of the contract description that is displayed in
+        // Mission Control when no contract is currently generated.
+This
+        // defaults to the description, but only if it is deterministic (ie.
+        // the value can be determined at parse time).
+        //
+        // Type:      <a href="String-Type">string</a>
+        // Required:  Yes (unless can be defauled from description).
+        //
+        genericDescription = This is the generic description.

         // Contract notes are displayed in mission control.
 Use it to give
         // any special instructions.